PokedevJS/pokedev.js/README.md

 - **`getPokemonByName(name)`**:
 Fetching a pokemon by a name.
 - **`getPokemonByType(type)`**:
-Fetching a pokemon by the type.
+Fetching an array of pokemon by a type.
 - **`getPokemonRandom()`**:
 Fetching a random pokemon.
-(SOON)

 ## Developers

 - [@RT](https://github.com/rtgamingwdt)
 - [@Mezo](https://github.com/mezotv)